ljoonal/CVR-Plugins/README.md

 [![GPL-3](https://img.shields.io/badge/license-GPL--3-black?style=flat)](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))
 ![Lines of code](https://img.shields.io/tokei/lines/git.ljoonal.xyz/ljoonal/CVR-Mods?label=code%20lines&style=flat)

 This repository contains some of my plugins for [ChilloutVR](https://store.steampowered.com/app/661130/ChilloutVR/) using [BepInEx](https://github.com/BepInEx/BepInEx).

-Basically to install though, just follow the [BepInEx guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for Unity games for windows.
+To install, just follow the [BepInEx guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for Unity games for windows.
 After that just drag'n'drop the DLL's into the `BepInEx/plugins` folder.
+If you need help, I encourage you to join my [CVR modding discord corner](https://discord.gg/2WR6rGVzht).

 I'd recommend you also get [sinai-dev's BepInExConfigManager](https://github.com/sinai-dev/BepInExConfigManager) so that you can edit your configs in game.
 You'll want the Mono version for CVR.